Updated: Oct 11

 I REMEMBER MAKING A BUG COLLECTION in biology class during my Junior year.
-It was a curriculum requirement that I absolutely enjoyed, and that fact alone was a nice surprise for me.
+It was a requirement that I absolutely enjoyed, and that fact alone was a nice surprise for me.

 Mrs. Couch was my biology teacher.
 She rigorously championed and directed this endeavor as if it were God’s plan for her, and she absolutely loved the “critters,” that allowed her to teach entomological classification.
 In my long-ago memory, I have her wearing a field commander’s metal helmet, with binoculars, in pursuit of some rare butterfly during her act of teaching.
 She was a farm girl whose enthusiasm was inspiring, and she was tough as nails.